 Step 1.
 Select the target drive/disk/location to scan.

-Once the main interface of MiniTool Power Data Recovery pops up, you will see three options.
+Once the main interface of MiniTool Power Data Recovery pops up, you will see three options: Logical Drives, Devices, and Recover From Specific Location.

 select the Desktop to scan for deleted files in MiniTool Power Data Recovery